GLOBAL MARKETS-Global shares gain lift from Fed, Biden's stimulus

 "If it passes, I think it will have an impact on individual stocks that will pay a higher rate of tax or companies with founders who will pay capital gains and could sell stocks," he said.

-For the rest of the day, investors will focus on the first estimate of U.S. GDP for the first quarter, which is expected at 13:30 GMT.
+Investors are focused on the first estimate of U.S. GDP for the first quarter, which is expected at 1230 GMT.

 DOLLAR IN DOLDRUMS